The second edition of Real Analysis: A Long-Form Mathematics Textbook is available on Amazon here.

-I am aware of fifteen universities which have used this textbook in their classes: Sacramento State University, Northeastern University, University of Nebraska--Lincoln, Portland State University, San Diego State University, CSU Long Beach, Humboldt State University, De La Salle University Manila, Roger Williams University, UC Santa Cruz, University of Houston, Grand Valley State University, State University of Ponta Grossa, Federal University of Rio Grande do Norte Brazil, and Vanderbilt University.
+I am aware of seventeen universities which have used this textbook in their classes: Sacramento State University, Northeastern University, University of Nebraska--Lincoln, Portland State University, San Diego State University, CSU Long Beach, Humboldt State University, De La Salle University Manila, Roger Williams University, UC Santa Cruz, University of Houston, Grand Valley State University, State University of Ponta Grossa, Federal University of Rio Grande do Norte Brazil, Vanderbilt University, Northern Kentucky University and Saint Mary's College.
 If you know of another school which has used it, please let me know!

 Traditionally, math classes were taught in the "sage on the stage" style, in which a professor lectures at students, keeping tightly to the material with little to no discussion.
 This is slowly changing, and research shows that it is changing for the better.